Gabeybio

 Dr. Johnson holds a Ph.D. in Educational Studies with a specialization in School Psychology from The Ohio State University, an M.Ed. in Educational Psychology from Loyola University Chicago, and dual bachelor’s degrees in Psychology and Applied Health Science from Indiana University.
 Her professional journey includes clinical training in Loudoun County Public Schools’ APA-accredited program, where she supported students across developmental stages through assessment, intervention, and consultation.

-In addition to her research and consulting work, Dr. Johnson has held leadership roles in national and regional organizations and has designed and facilitated equity-centered professional development for educators, administrators, and community partners.
+In addition to her research and consulting work, Dr. Johnson has held leadership roles in national and regional organizations and has designed and facilitated professional development for educators, administrators, and numerous community partners.
 Her work reflects a deep commitment to fostering collaborative, data-informed approaches that promote student well-being and educational access.

 Outside of her professional endeavors, Dr. Johnson is an avid puzzle enthusiast—from jigsaw to sudoku—and finds joy in the creative and performing arts, which continue to inspire her work and worldview.